Lean Gene is a diet pill available exclusively online through Lean-Gene.com.

-Cândido Godói is a village of 6,000 people in Rio Grande do Sul, Brazil.
+Cândido Godói is a real village of 6,000 people in Rio Grande do Sul, Brazil.
 The village is famous for having unusually high rates of twins.
 Because of this phenomenon, the village has attracted significant attention from the genetics community – including from genetic researcher Janet Hadvill.

 After visiting the village, Janet claims to have tested the genetics of a group of overweight American volunteers.
 Here’s how that trial worked:

 Janet gathered a group of friends, family members, and coworkers ranging between 40 and 85 years of age; some members of the group were slim, while others were obese

 All overweight American volunteers had their UPC2 gene “switched off”